 Previously, Australians could only wield the steel via the Centurion Card – AKA the invitation-only ‘Black Card’ – but listened to the call of their customers after introducing a steel option to existing American Express cardholders.

-The American Express Platinum charge card returns with a welcome bonus of up to 200,000 Membership Rewards Points.
-That’s 150,000 Bonus Membership Rewards Points when you apply online, are approved and spend $3,000 on your new Card within the first 3 months; plus an additional 50,000 Bonus Membership Rewards Points in Year 2 upon fee renewal.
-Offer extended.
+The American Express Platinum card returns this year with a welcome bonus of up to 300,000 Membership Rewards Points when you apply online by 31 August 2021, are approved, and spend $6,000 on your new Card within the first 3 months.
 T&Cs apply.
-New Card Members only
+New Card Members only.

 It’s also worth noting that this particular card, which earns Ascent Premium points, allows holders to transfer points to ten excellent frequent flyer programs, including Qantas Frequent Flyer, KrisFlyer, Asia Miles, Etihad Guest, and more on a 2:1 basis.